vfrico/dbpedia-gsoc-18/inconsistents-mappings/README.md

 also in other classes, like DBO class.

 ## Work done under the GSoC 2018
-The work done by Nandana was almost ready for production, but it still worked weirdly on some executions and some attribute names were interchanged, so the CSV file wasn't consistent with the published attributes.
+This project is based on the proposal made by the mentors of this GSoC project  ([N. Mihindukulasooriya](https://github.com/nandana) and [M. Rico](https://github.com/MarianoRico)).
+Compared to the publication entitled "Predicting Incorrect Mappings: A Data-Driven Approach Applied to DBpedia" in which there are links to the datasets (https://www.openml.org/s/53), some attribute names and order has been changed.
+Therefore, the CSV file is not identical to the one published.